Prevailing Wage and Davis-Bacon Compliance in Wisconsin

 Unique Aspects of Wisconsin's Public Works System

-Reliance on Federal Davis-Bacon for Federal Projects: Since there is no state-level prevailing wage mandate, projects funded in whole or in part by federal dollars must follow the Davis-Bacon Act, which ensures workers receive federally determined wages and benefits.
+- Reliance on Federal Davis-Bacon for Federal Projects: With no state mandate, projects funded in whole or in part by federal dollars must follow the Davis-Bacon Act, which ensures workers receive federally determined wages and benefits.
+IRA and IIJA spending on energy, broadband, and transportation has expanded the share of Wisconsin construction work covered by Davis-Bacon.

 Relevant Resources